The central limit theorem on nilpotent Lie groups

-By contrast a \emph{central limit theorem} concerns the behaviour of the renormalized random walk, e.g. $\frac{1}{\sqrt{n}} (S_n - n\chi )$.
 What is meant by a central limit theorem in a general Lie group $G$ is less clear, because there rarely is a canonical way to renormalize the random walk.
 See \cite{grenander63}, \cite[p.
 3]{tutubalin-sazonov66}, \cite{virtser74}, \cite[Chapter 1] {breuillard-thesis04} for a discussion.
-However, when the Lie group $G$ is nilpotent and simply connected, $G$ is diffeomorphic to its Lie algebra $\kg$ via the exponential map \cite{corwin-greenleaf90} and, although there may not exist any dilating automorphisms \cite{dyer69, dixmier-lister57}, there are several natural ways to renormalize the space, leading to meaningful limit theorems.
+However, if the Lie group $G$ is nilpotent and simply connected, then $G$ is diffeomorphic to its Lie algebra $\kg$ via the exponential map \cite{corwin-greenleaf90} and, although there may not exist any dilating automorphisms \cite{dyer69, dixmier-lister57}, there are natural ways to renormalize the space, leading to meaningful limit theorems.

-In this paper we shall be interested in both the central limit and the local limit theorem for i.i.d. random walks on an arbitrary simply connected (non-commutative) nilpotent Lie group $G$.
+In this paper we shall be interested in the central limit theorem for i.i.d. random walks on an arbitrary simply connected nilpotent Lie group $G$.
 These are the simply connected real Lie groups $G$ whose central descending series $G^{[i+1]}:=[G,G^{[i]}]$ terminates at the trivial group in a finite number of steps.
 They can alternatively be described as the connected subgroups of unipotent upper triangular matrices \cite[Theorem 1.1.1]{corwin-greenleaf90}.

-The first part of our paper is devoted to the central limit theorem and the study of the limiting measure.
-In his early work on the subject, Tutubalin \cite{tutubalin64} handles successfully the case where $G$ is the Heisenberg group.
+In his early work on the subject, Tutubalin \cite{tutubalin64} handled successfully the case where $G$ is the Heisenberg group.
 It is the simplest instance of a non-commutative nilpotent Lie group.